nojiruko/H_vulgaris_AEP.JNIG/5_karyoplotR.md

 # 5_karyoplotR

-This document describes a workflow to run **karyoplotR** for visualizing the methylation landscape.
+This document describes the script used to generate Fig. 3A.

----

 ## Overview
 1. Install the tools
 2. Prepare the data for visualization
 3. Create the figure using karyoploteR

----

 ## 1. Install the tools
 ```bash
 cd /data2/nojiri/karyoplotR_wd